How to Drastically Cut Your Expenses

 7. Get rid of unused memberships

 Memberships are well and good as long as you can maximize them.
 Otherwise, you’re just wasting money.
-Have you really been reading all the magazines you were subscribed to?
+Do you really read all the magazines you have subscribed to?
 Did you really go to the gym regularly?
 If you say no or maybe, then it’s high time to terminate these memberships.

 When you come to think of it, you might not really need these subscriptions after all.
 Many people have gym memberships but rarely exercise at the gym.
 You can do your own workout at home following YouTube videos, or you can run, walk, do pilates and yoga.
 There are cheaper, even zero-cost alternatives, to expensive memberships and subscription.
 Cutting them off would save you a couple of dollars each month.